What Is Overall Equipment Effectiveness and How Is OEE Calculated?

 Availability: Downtime vs. Total Potential Time

 Availability measures how much of the total time your plant is open is actually running equipment.
+Availability calculation starts with simply planned production time as the baseline, representing the total scheduled duration allocated for manufacturing activities before accounting for any actual stop times or delays.

 Example: